Two-dimensional structures in the quintic Ginzburg-Landau equation: Simulation Results

 \subsubsection{Ranges of parameters}

-Two main bifurcations were observed by varying parameters of Table 1, line 4.
-The first one takes the shape of a ring which is expanding very fast and leads to chaos, the second one leads to stationary solitons.
-The parameters ranges are presented in Table 6.
+Two main bifurcations were observed by varying parameters of row 5 of Table \ref{TabParam}.
+By using the Gaussian beam as initial condition, the first type of creeping takes the shape of a ring which is expanding very fast (when the energy is constantly increasing) and leads to chaos see Fig. \ref{cre}, while the second one (when the energy converges to a finite value) leads to stationary solitons as in Section 4.
+The parameters ranges are presented in Table \ref{TabCreep}.

 By changing the initial condition into a ring vortex of vorticity $m=1$, a novel class, spreading vortex soliton has been found.
-This soliton has exactly the same behavior as the creeping, but it is also spinning and that creates interesting ``propeller'' shapes before spreading and filling the domain, see Fig. 15.
+This soliton has exactly the same behavior as the creeping, but it is also spinning and that creates interesting ``propeller'' shape before spreading and filling the domain, see Fig. \ref{prop}.
 The energy of such structure starts oscillating (during this phase the beam alternatively grows up and comes back to its initial shape) and finally converges to a fixed value that takes the shape of a ring vortex.
-Fig. 16 shows the evolution of the energy of a propeller soliton emphasizing this bifurcation: the energy oscillates and seems to start converging but then a perturbation makes the energy diverge and increase because of the spreading behavior of the solution.
-Table 7 shows a comparison between the propeller and the ring spinning type.
-If one compares the energy between the two, it seems like a battle between the increasing behavior of the creeping together with the spinning behavior of the ring, when the energy wants to remain bounded.
+Fig. \ref{prop2} shows the evolution of the energy of a propeller soliton emphasizing this bifurcation: the energy oscillates and seems to start converging but then a perturbation makes the energy diverge and increase because of the spreading behavior of the solution.
+Table \ref{TabCreep2} shows a comparison between the propeller and the ring spinning type.
+If one compares the energy between the two, it seems like a competition between the increasing behavior of the creeping after 50 s. together with the spinning behavior of the ring for the first 50 s., when the energy wants to remain bounded see Fig. \ref{prop2}.